 If faith is a gift (Ephesians 2:8-9, Philippians 1:29), then the decisive thing in your salvation was something done to you, not by you.
 And if the decisive thing was done to you, then election is not an ugly theological concept you tolerate for the sake of Romans 9 — it is the only category the gospel has ever had for what happened on the night you came alive.

 Pause on Philippians 1:29 in the Greek, because the verse is a blade and most English readers never feel the edge.
 Paul writes: ὅτι ὑμῖν ἐχαρίσθη τὸ ὑπὲρ Χριστοῦ, οὐ μόνον τὸ εἰς αὐτὸν πιστεύειν — "for it has been granted to you on behalf of Christ not only to believe in him."
 The verb ἐχαρίσθη (echaristhē) is an aorist passive of χαρίζομαι (charizomai), and χαρίζομαι is built from the same root as χάρις, the word for grace.
 To charizomai is to gift something out of grace, to bestow freely, to hand over as a charism.
 English flattens this into "it has been granted."
 The Greek says something much sharper: it has been graced to you.
 And what has been graced to you?
 Not only suffering — the believing itself.
 The very act of faith is a gift out of the treasury of grace, handed to you in the passive voice, as something that happened to you rather than something you accomplished.
 Paul cannot have said it more plainly.
 The believing was a gift.
-The gift came before the believing made you alive enough to believe.
+The gift came first — grace made you alive enough to believe.
 You did not generate the faith; you were graced into it.
 Arminianism needs this verb to mean offered.
 It means given.
 The Greek is not ambiguous.

 Two Questions That Settle Everything